-“Country pile meets Bristol cool - an indulgent Georgian hotel with fantastic food, just 15 minutes from those bright city lights”
+“Country pile meets Bristol cool - an indulgent Georgian hotel, just 15 minutes from those bright city lights”

 The whole house just wills you to relax - and relax we did.
 Our room for the night was an indulgent dual-aspect affair, overlooking rose gardens and magnolia trees in blossom.
 A cloud-like bed and freestanding copper tub were accompanied by a champagne bucket just waiting to be filled.
 Come evening, we revelled in a delectable dinner, from smoky BLT-style appetisers to a tangy deconstructed rhubarb and custard - then slept the sort of deep sleep you can only find in the countryside.
 Oh, and if you’re not usually the rural type, worry not.
 Backwell House is a stone’s throw from Bristol - and if you can be bored there, you’ll be bored anywhere.

 - Perfect for a romantic break, with 9 luxurious rooms, a cosy bar and the leafy estates of Tyntesfield and Ashton Court nearby for walks and cycle rides